 And now Gene has also returned to his original profession, radio.
-Debuting in 2002, The Tech Night Owl LIVE reaches tens of thousands of technology fans with news and commentary about Macs and personal technology.
-In 2006, Gene teamed up with noted special effects artist and technology writer David Biedny to create The Paracast, which has become what listeners call “the gold standard” of paranormal radio.
+Debuting in 2002, The Tech Night Owl LIVE reaches tens of thousands of technology fans with news and commentary about Macs and personal technology (by vincent at dress head).
+In 2006, he become involved in the world of the paranormal once again, as co-creator of The Paracast, which has become what listeners call “the gold standard” of paranormal radio.

 Christopher O’Brien (Co-host) From 1992 to 2002 Christopher O’Brien investigated and/or logged hundreds of events reported in the San Luis Valley—located in South-central Colorado/North Central New Mexico.
 Working with law enforcement officials from area counties, ex-military members, ranchers and an extensive network of skywatchers, he documented what may have been the most intense wave of unexplained activity ever seen in a single region of North America.

 His ten-plus year investigation resulted in the three books of his “mysterious valley” trilogy, The Mysterious Valley, Enter the Valley, and Secrets of the Mysterious Valley.
 His field investigation of UFO reports, unexplained livestock deaths, Native American legends, cryptozoology, secret military activity and the folklore, found in the world’s largest alpine valley, has produced one of the largest databases of unusual occurrences gathered from a single geographic region.
 His latest book Stalking the Tricksters was recently released by Adventures Unlimited Press and distills his years of field investigation and research into an ingenious unified paranormal field theory that addresses the interrelatedness between divergent paranormal phenomena.